lipemat/mobile-template/README.md

 #Usage

 Once activated the plugin will do all the tough stuff for you.
-Simple create a folder either titled phone or tablet in you theme and add your WordPress named template files in this folder and they will automatically be served up to viewers using that type of device.
+Simple create a folder titled either 'phone' or 'tablet'.
+If you would like a universal theme used for all mobile devices create a folder titled 'mobile' in you theme and add your WordPress named template files in this folder and they will automatically be served up to viewers using that type of device.